victoria22/Retail-Intelligence-Platform/Run_Instructions.md

 * Use Airflow UI logs for DAG run validation
 * Validate data with BigQuery preview
 * Monitor dashboard and iterate based on feedback

+## OPTIONAL - RUN NOTEBOOK

+To run the files found in the Notebooks folder, you need to create a new authentication key on your composer service account which is in this format  PROJECT_ID-compute@developer.gserviceaccount.com.
+Copy and save the newly .json keys to your composer bucket.

+Update the the files with your details before running the notebook.